Executive briefing

 Strategic warning signs

-• AI adoption increases activity but not shipped outcomes
+• AI activity increases without shipped outcomes improving

 • Governance teams are treated as late-stage blockers

-• Delivery metrics measure output without cost of delay
+• Execution metrics measure output without cost of delay

 • Expert capacity is consumed by coordination